YaelBx/M4L_MF_Twister_SysEx_Explorer/README.md

 SysEx format/packet were reversed engineered based on MF Utility logs and MF Twister firmware code (which can be found [here](https://github.com/DJ-TechTools/Midi_Fighter_Twister_Open_Source)).

 Configure your MF Twister directly from MaxMSP / MaxForLive.
 Generated packet (in decimal format) are noted on the left of the device.
-You can set your device directly by pasting the packets (in the good order) to your midiout object.
+You can set your device directly by pasting the packets to messages and sending to your midiout object.

 This device goal is to show you the SysEx packets needed if you want to create your own Max device in order to configure your MF Twister.